khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

-## module aims and methods
+## module aims summery
+To help
-- to help critically assess the current use of your digital identities (with the V&R map)
+- critically assess our current digital identities (with the V&R map and some additional theory)
-- to help further develop your insitutional (professional) identy by introducing tools/methods including
+- further develop our insitutional (professional) digital identies by introducing tools/methods including
   - project management
   - logging
   - writing